-If you have any concerns about your child and whether they may have SEND, then your first port of call should be the class teacher for children already in the school, or the SENCo/Head of School for parents and/or children new to the school.
-Following these initial discussions, the class teacher or head teacher will then pass any information on to the SENCo who will begin reviewing the concerns and making assessments as needed.
+If you have any concerns about your child and whether they may have SEND, then your first port of call should be the class teacher for children already in the school, or the SENCo/ Headteacher for parents and/ or children new to the school.
+Following these initial discussions, the class teacher or Headteacher will then pass any information on to the SENCo who will begin reviewing the concerns, making observations and completing assessments as needed.